Peter Hoffmann

 df.to_parquet("yellow_tripdata_2018.parquet")

-The resulting parquet file has a size of 2.2GiB, while the sum of the original CSV files was 11GiB.
-Pandas supports two parquet implementations, fastparquet and pyarrow.
+The resulting Parquet file has a size of 2.2GiB, while the sum of the original CSV files was 11GiB.
+Pandas supports two Parquet implementations, fastparquet and pyarrow.
 They both have strengths and weaknesses.
-A comparison should be topic of an other blog post, and we are going to use pyarrow to analyze the data.
+A comparison should be the topic of another blog post, and we are going to use PyArrow to analyze the data.

-pyarrow can open a parquet file without directly reading all the data.
-It exposes metadata and only reads the necessary byte ranges of the file to get this information.
-This is extremely helpful when you are working with parquet files that are not available locally and stored in a remote location (like Amazon S3 or Azure Blob Storage), because you are only reading some kB instead of gigabytes of data to understand your dataset.
+PyArrow can open a Parquet file without directly reading all the data.
+It exposes metadata and only reads the necessary byte ranges of the file to obtain this information.
+This is extremely helpful when you are working with Parquet files that are not available locally and are stored in a remote location (like Amazon S3 or Azure Blob Storage), because you are only reading a few kB instead of gigabytes of data to understand your dataset.

 import pyarrow.parquet as pq